IT and Computing

 The College PCs are connected in a network.
 There is a central server that manages all the local workstations where the students can log in.
 If you want to use the computers, scanner or printers run by the College you must:

 - Activate your University SSO (Single Sign On, also used for the University Nexus email system) account.
 You should normally receive an activation code for this, from It Services, the day after your University Card was issued.
-New students who have not received these details should first contact the Bursary Administrator to see if their card had been issued.
+New students who have not received these details should first contact the IT Manager to see if their card had been issued.
 The IT Services Help Desk and the IT Manager could issue new activation codes if one was not received, was lost or had expired.

 - Login directly on the College computers using your University SSO username and password.